 Mala Beads – Garlands of Intention

 Once associated with Tibetan Monks, mala beads are now frequently seen around the necks and wrist of yogis.
-What exactly are mala beads?
+But, what exactly are mala beads?
 AdventureYogi teacher Rosalind Southward delves a little deeper into their history and meaning.

-A mala is a necklace which is used as a tool to aid in meditation or prayer.
+Simply, a mala is a necklace that is used as a tool to aid in meditation or prayer.

 Where did they come from?

 Many cultures use prayer beads, rosaries or worry beads as part of their spiritual practice.
-It is said that the ancient Rishis of India first used mala beads as a way to help focus their distracted “monkey minds” during meditation.
+Ancient Rishis of India first used mala beads as a way to help focus their distracted “monkey minds” during meditation.
 This tradition then spread out from Hindu and Buddhist cultures into other communities worldwide.

 How many beads does a mala have?

-A mala typically has 108 beads plus one larger bead at the bottom known as the guru bead.
-Sometimes a mala might have double this number – 216 beads, or a multiple of it such as 18, 27, or 54.
-Shorter malas might be worn around the wrist rather than the neck.
+Typically, a mala has 108 beads plus one larger bead at the bottom, known as the guru bead.
+Sometimes, a mala might have double this number – 216 beads, or a multiple of it such as 18, 27, or 54.
+Sometimes, shorter malas might be worn around the wrist rather than the neck.

 The number 108 has long had a special and auspicious meaning in the Vedic tradition.
-It is said that there are 108 Upanishads (sacred texts), 108 marma points in the body, and 108 lines of energy joining to form the heart chakra.
-There are 54 letters in the Sanskrit alphabet – one masculine and one feminine (Shiva/Shakti) 54 multiplied by 2 = 108.
+It is said that there are 108 sacred texts, 108 marma points in the body, and 108 lines of energy joining to form the heart chakra.
+Furthermore, there are 54 letters in the Sanskrit alphabet – one masculine and one feminine (Shiva/Shakti) 54 multiplied by 2 = 108.
 These are to name just a few!

 Why are they called a “mala”?